lhynes/User-Centric-Frontend-Development-Milestone-Project/README.md

 **CSS Duplication**

-I noticed I had CSS duplication for my hero images and four destination images.
+To remove CSS duplication for my hero images and four destination images I added an extra class to remove the duplicated css.
-I tried to break this into two classes.
-One class for the css relevant to each image and one individual classes for the images.
-However I wasn't quite able to get this updated and working prior to  submission but it is something I will review.

 ## Deployment